Treorisoft/graphql-pubsub/readme.md

 This re-implements the `withFilter`, while also providing some additional features, like a `withCancel` (an unsubscribe event), a `withInterval` to periodically repeat the last message sent over a subscription (in case of missed messages), and an `iteratorWithLast` feature to allow the client to supply the last id received, and for the server to respond to reconnects with missed messages.

+This uses `ioredis` for scalability, and uses redis streams and the message ids that redis generates for streams in order to work.

 ## Setup

 ### Client Setup